ULTRA RELAY TEAM SIGN UP

 Relay Runner Expectations

-Thank you for your interest in the Relay Runner opportunity with MS Run the US.
-We are thrilled that you are taking this opportunity to learn more about our 2019 Relay, as it truly is a unique fundraising event that we are very excited about!
+We are thrilled that you are taking this opportunity to learn more about our Relay event, as it truly is a unique fundraising event that we are very excited about!
 To help you better understand what to expect as a Relay Runner candidate we have compiled a schedule of responsibilities and events.

-MS Run the US, Inc. is a nonprofit organization founded by philanthropic runner, Ashley Schneider.
-Through the support of our sponsors, and many generous donations, in 2010 Ashley ran 3,288 miles across America solo in an effort to raise funds to support MS research, and to raise nationwide disease awareness.
-The 2019 Relay is where YOU get the chance to experience a portion of what Ashley did in 2010.
+MS Run the US, Inc. is a charity organization founded by our Executive Director, Ashley Schneider.
+Through the support of our sponsors, and many generous donations, in 2010 Ashley ran 3,288 miles across America by herself in an effort to raise funds to support MS research, and to raise nationwide disease awareness.
+The Relay is where YOU get the chance to experience a portion of what Ashley did in 2010.
 More importantly, this is your chance to be a unique part of the growing movement to end MS.

 Step 1: The Application

 Anyone interested in taking the on the challenge of running approximately 160 miles in six days while raising funds and awareness to end MS should fill out an application.
-Once your application is received the MS Run the US team will review it.
-Following phone interviews and references checks the organization will select the best candidate for each relay segment by October 31st, 2018.
-Those selected for 2019 Relay will partner with us on fundraising, disease awareness, community involvement, and training efforts.
+Once your application is received the MS Run the US team will review it and notify that they’ve received your application within two weeks.
+Phone interviews will be scheduled with Ashley, our Executive Director, beginning in June and ending in September.
+Following phone interviews and references checks, the organization will select the best candidate for each relay segment by October 1st.
+Those selected for Relay will partner with us on fundraising, disease awareness, community involvement, and training efforts.

 Step 2: Fundraising (deadlines & amounts)

-Each Relay Runner will be expected to raise a minimum of $10,000 net donation dollars by the completion of the 2019 Relay fundraising campaign on September 30th, 2019.
+Each Relay Runner will be expected to raise a minimum of $10,000 net donation dollars by the completion of the Relay fundraising campaign on September 30th of their participating year.

-[Note: Before you pass on this opportunity because of the challenging fundraising minimum know that many runners before you were also afraid of that goal, and many runners before you still applied, and many runners before you achieved & exceeded their fundraising minimum!
+[Note: Before you pass on this opportunity because of the challenging fundraising minimum know that many runners before you were also frightened by that goal, and many runners before you still applied, and many runners before you achieved & exceeded their fundraising minimum!
 We wouldn’t set a goal if we didn’t think it was possible & fair for what the experience offers in return!
 Carry on…]

 With the guidance of the organization you will develop your very own fundraising support team.
-We will coach you on the of use social media and organizing events to spread the word out about your involvement with the 2019 Relay and your fundraising goals.
+We will coach you on the of use social media and organizing events to spread the word about your involvement with the Relay Team and your fundraising goals.
 Relay Runners will start their fundraising efforts months before they actually run, and will continue raising funds and awareness during and after they complete their Relay segment.
-Upon acceptance of the Relay Runner position in October of 2018 each runner must donate via fundraising or personal contribution to MS Run the US, Inc. 20% of their total fundraising minimum ($2,000) by January 31st, 2019.
-The Relay Runner will then contribute again 20% of the total minimum amount ($2,000) by the first day of the 2019 Relay on April 1st, 2019.
+Upon acceptance of the Relay Runner position in October, each runner must donate via fundraising or personal contribution to MS Run the US, Inc. 20% of their total fundraising minimum ($2,000) by January 31st of their participating year.
+The Relay Runner will then contribute again 20% of the total minimum amount ($2,000) by April 1st.
 Another $4,500 in fundraising is required two weeks prior to the start of each Relay runner’s segment.
 This fundraising requirement is in the best interest of each runner.
 In light of our previous Relay experience it is significantly more difficult to fundraise after your Relay segment is complete.
-This is why we require 85% of the funds raised to be prior to your assigned segment.
-The remaining of the donation minimum ($1,500) by the completion of the 2019 Relay fundraising campaign on September 30th, 2019.
+This is why we require 85% of the funds raised to be prior to the start of your assigned segment.
+The remaining of the donation minimum ($1,500) by the completion of the Relay fundraising campaign on September 30th.

 The fundraising commitment schedule is as follows: